Get Immunized Against Stress: Injections Of 'Good' Bacteria Reduce Brain's Anxiety Response, New Study Finds

 But the previous study did not examine the effects of the probiotic injections on actual brain function.

-“If you look at the field of probiotics generally, they have been shown to have strong effects in the domains of cognitive function, anxiety and fear,” said researcher Christopher Lowry, another author of the Colorado research paper, quoted in The Economic Times.
+“If you look at the field of probiotics generally, they have been shown to have strong effects in the domains of cognitive function, anxiety and fear,” said researcher Christopher Lowry, another author of the Colorado research paper, quoted in the Economic Times.
 “The study helps make sense of that by suggesting that these beneficial microbes, or signals derived from these microbes, somehow make their way to the hippocampus, inducing an anti-inflammatory state.”

 Lowry said that the probiotic treatment creates hope that the injections cold someday be administered “to people at high risk of PTSD — such as soldiers preparing to be deployed or emergency room workers — to buffer the effects of stress on the brain and body,” Science Daily reported.